 These are nine of the most important questions to ask at the start of a new web design project.
 Have we missed anything?
 Can you add a tenth question to our list?
 Tell us in the comments below.

 Need a recap?
-Here are all the questions and or bounce back to each for more information!
+Here are all the questions, linked so you can bounce back to each for more information!

 - Describe your business in a few sentences